flexibleit/flex-qr-code-generator/readme.txt

 Requires at least: 4.6
 Tested up to: 6.5.4
 Stable tag: 1.1.5
-Requires PHP: 7.4.2 or later
+Requires PHP: 7.4.2
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+== Short Description ==
+A simple plugin that allows you to generate customized QR codes for any page, posts or products and show the qrcode with shortcode, you can track how much it scanned.

 == Description ==
 This is a simple plugin that allows you to generate QR codes on your WordPress website and show the qrcode with shortcode.
 You can select the color, design, and eye style for your QR codes and easily view and download all your created QR codes from the admin dashboard.
 You can copy the shortcode and show it anywhere you want to show it.

-== Short Description ==
-A simple plugin that allows you to generate customized QR codes for any page, posts or products and show the qrcode with shortcode, you can track how much it scanned.

 ## Features
 - Easy-to-use interface for generating QR codes